ImmutableVariable/learnityourself/docs/python/02-control-flow/01-conditionals.md

 fruits = ["apple", "banana", "cherry"]
 # imagine a list as a collection of items in a box
 # We are checking if this box contains a specific item (fruit) or not
-# We will cover this in more detail in the next unit; however, it is a important conecept within control flows.
+# We will cover this in more detail in the next unit; however, it is a important concept within control flows.
 if "banana" in fruits:
     print("Yes, banana is in the list")